NBN outages and service status in Banks Pocket, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Banks Pocket, State of Queensland
+NBN Issues Reports Near Banks Pocket, Queensland

 Latest outage, problems and issue reports in Banks Pocket and nearby locations: